lontim/ufs-api-project/backend/README.md

  - Fetches a page of questions (max 10 per page)
    - You may also provide an optional _**page**_ parameter - this comes in handy once your database of questions increases in size
-   - If the page is not specified, the API will assume you want the first page
+   - If the page is not specified, the API assumes you want the first page
+   - In the response, you'll receive
+     - a list of questions
+     - number of total questions
+     - current category
+     - categories

-### Example requests using CURL
+### 2.1 Example requests using CURL

 * No _**page**_ specified: